aws-solutions-library-samples/guidance-for-amazon-vpc-lattice-automated-dns-configuration-on-aws/README.md

 ### Third-party tools

-For this solution you can either use [AWS CloudFormation](https://aws.amazon.com/cloudformation/) or [Terraform](https://www.terraform.io/) as an Infrastructure-as-Code provider. **For Terraform, check the requirements below**.
+For this solution you can either use [AWS CloudFormation](https://aws.amazon.com/cloudformation/) or [Hashicorp Terraform](https://www.terraform.io/) as an Infrastructure-as-Code provider. **For Terraform, check the requirements below**.

 You will need Terraform installed to deploy.
 These instructions were tested with Terraform version `1.9.3`.
 You can install Terraform following [Hashicorp's documentation](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli).
 In addition, AWS credentials need to be configured according to the [Terraform AWS Provider documentation](https://registry.terraform.io/providers/-/aws/latest/docs#authentication-and-configuration).